The event log is maintained by Vere.

 If the physical machine loses power and your urbit's state is 'lost' from memory, when your urbit restarts it will replay its entire event log and recover its last valid state from scratch.

 In practice, event logs become large and unwieldy over time.
-Periodically a snapshot of the permanent state is taken and the logs are pruned.
-You're still able to rebuild your state in case of power outage down to the last keystroke.
+Periodically a snapshot of the permanent state is taken, so the entire event log needn't be replayed on reboot.
+You're still able to rebuild your state down to the last keystroke.
 This is due to the practice of persistence.

 Persistence, in the context of storing data in a computer system, means that data is stored in a non-volatile manner and that input must be recorded before the output result is performed.
 Thus, every event must be written to disk - or must be persisted - before the event effects actually take place.